COVID-19: Apply Now for Student Emergency Funds, Health Attestation, For Visitors

 Early Childhood Education (AAS): Gain the skills to become a paraeducator who works with K-3 students.

-Paraprofessional Certificate: Enhance your early childhood education degree with knowledge of working with children with special needs.
+Paraeducator Certificate: Enhance your early childhood education degree with knowledge of working with children with special needs.
 As of January 2002, new federal guidelines require most paraeducators in public K-12 schools to complete a two-year program.

-An education paraprofessional works under the supervision of a licensed/certificated staff member to assist and support educational services.
+A paraeducator works under the supervision of a licensed/certificated staff member to assist and support educational services.
 Courses within all options address the Washington State Core Competencies for Paraeducators and the Washington State Skill Standards.

 Students will need to successfully pass a Basic Skills Test in reading, writing and math before they will be able to register for Practicum I or complete the AAS degree.